 Patient Support Line 1-844-638-7222, Monday-Friday, 8:00 AM – 8:00 PM ET, excluding holidays.

-You've heard it so many times: "It's important to talk to your doctor..."
-But there is evidence for why doing exactly that could have a positive impact on you.
+If you have a chronic condition, you’ve probably heard so many times that it’s important to talk to your doctor.
+But there is evidence for why doing exactly that could have a positive impact on you.1

-Taking an active role in your treatment decisions can have genuine benefits for your health.
-Speaking up helps your medical team know what’s most important to YOU so they can tailor how they approach your care.
+Taking an active role in your treatment decisions when you have a chronic condition can have genuine benefits for your health.
+Speaking up helps your medical team know what’s most important to YOU so they can better plan how they approach your care.1

-Being engaged can also inspire a positive frame of mind
+Being engaged can also inspire a positive frame of mind2

 “I never expected to be here, but several of the doctors have told me my ‘positive spirit’ has had a lot to do with my outcomes.”